 7.460.
 The Panel, in Dominican Republic - Import and Sale of Cigarettes, examined what aspects of a measure had to be published.
 In that case, the Panel had to determine whether some of the surveys undertaken by the Central Bank of the Dominican Republic, used as a basis for calculating the tax on cigarettes, were a measure covered by Article XI:1 of the GATT 1994.
-In its analysis, the Panel found that, even though the surveys in themselves were not administrative ruling: of general application, they "would constitute an essential element of the administrative ruling: the determination of the tax base for cigarettes".
-Because they were an essential element, the Panel found that "[i]n order to become acquainted with the process of establishing the tax base for the application of the Selective Consumption Tax on cigarettes, governments and traders would be entitled to obtain information on the results of the survey, as well as on the methodology used in order to publish information on these surveys or, alternatively, to resort to another method that would enable governments and traders to become acquainted with the method used to determine the tax base for the Selective Consumption Tax on cigarettes.
+In its analysis, the Panel found that, even though the surveys in themselves were not administrative rulings of general application, they "would constitute an essential element of the administrative ruling: the determination of the tax base for cigarettes".
+Because they were an essential element, the Panel found that "[i]n order to become acquainted with the process of establishing the tax base for the application of the Selective Consumption Tax on cigarettes, governments and traders would be entitled to obtain information on the results of the survey, as well as on the methodology used in order to conduct the survey".
+The Panel therefore found that the Dominican Republic was obliged to publish information on these surveys or, alternatively, to resort to another method that would enable governments and traders to become acquainted with the method used to determine the tax base for the Selective Consumption Tax on cigarettes.
+Selective Consumption Tax on cigarettes.